History of meat consumption in Japan: Meiji period

 Following the 1868 Meiji Restoration, meat-eating rapidly became accepted in society.
 Historian Nobi Shōji proposed that this quick uptake could have only taken place because of the extant customs of eating meat in Japan.

 The Meiji government announced the lifting the ban on eating meat in 1872.
 This was, at least in part, inspired by a desire to increase meat consumption to boost military power and national prosperity; meat-eating was considered a symbol of bunmei-kaika (civilization and enlightenment) and Westernization.
+The decision to repeal the ban faced some resistance; in one notable incident, ten monks attempted to break into the Imperial Palace, claiming that foreign influence was leading many Japanese to eat meat, which they believed was destroying the soul of the Japanese people.
+Several monks were killed during the break-in attempt, and the others were arrested.

 However the culture of meat-eating, particularly in public and by non-eta Japanese people, had already begun, although it tended to be in areas, such as port cities, with large numbers of foreigners.
 The first steamed beef restaurant was opened in Irifune-cho, a predominantly foreign part of Yokohama in 1862.
 The first gyunabe restaurant opened in Shibatsuyutsuki-cho as demand for beef increased; in 1869, a sukiyaki restaurant opened in Motomachi, Kobe.